Skip to main content

 The project includes the source files for its website.
 The main pages are generated with Docusaurus, and the reference pages are generated with Doxygen.

-For the moment the doxygen program must be installed on the host, it is not available as an xpm dependency.
+At present, the doxygen programme must be installed on the host, as it is not available as an xpm dependency.

-With the current configuration, the static html pages are generated in the website/static/reference folder.
+With the current configuration, the static HTML pages are generated within the website/static/doxygen folder.

 Prepare the website

-The documentation site is built with Docusaurus and published in the project GitHub Pages.
+The documentation site is built using Docusaurus and published on the project GitHub Pages.

-• run the website-generate-commons npm script in the website/package.json
+• Execute the website-generate-commons npm script in the website/package.json

 Build the static website locally